 - Narcotics and Vice Investigations Commanding Officer,

 In Support Services, she managed the dispatching and communication of the emergency services agencies in and around Corpus Christi.

 As the Narcotics and Vice Commanding Officer, she increased drug arrests of gang members while strengthening relationships with other agencies.

 She lead 270 sworn police officers as Patrol Division Commanding Officer, handling oversight, supporting her community, and directing seven Police Captains.

 As the Police Administrative Commander, she managed and directed the recruitment, professional development, and training of officers.

 From 2014 until becoming the Salinas Chief, she served as the Chief of Police for the city of Greenfield, California, where she worked to foster an environment of accountability, collaboration, and safety.

-Chief Fresé holds a Master of Science in Public Safety Degree, as well as a Bachelor of Science in Criminal Justice Degree and numerous additional certificates.
-She is currently the Chairperson and Advisor for Learning for Life, a member of the International Association of Chiefs of Police, the California Police Chiefs Association and the Monterey County Chiefs Law Enforcement Officer Association (MCCLEOA), and a former Executive Board Member (past) of Boys & Girls Club of Corpus Christi.
+Chief Fresé holds a Master of Science in Public Safety, as well as a Bachelor of Science in Criminal Justice, and numerous additional certificates.
+She is currently the chairperson and advisor for Learning for Life.
+She is also a member of the International Association of Chiefs of Police, the California Police Chiefs Association, and the Monterey County Chiefs Law Enforcement Officer Association (MCCLEOA).
+She is a former executive board member of Boys & Girls Club of Corpus Christi.